Goldberg-Alex/InfinityChat/README.md

 the commands are:

-/say message - sends message to  all connected users. message - same as "/say message"
+/say message - sends message to  all connected users.</br>
+message - same as "/say message"

 /name new_name - Changed user name to new_name.
 Must not contain spaces.</br>